 If you're sharing a link from a website you don't control

-In this case, you won’t be able to control the social image that is used on the link you’re sharing.
-See step 1 above, the website admin for that website will need to update their Open Graph detail.
+In this case, you won't be able to control the social image that is used on the link you're sharing because the website admin for that website will need to update their Open Graph detail.

 Here are some additional tools you or your website administrator can use to further troubleshoot & optimize for the social images you would like to display when certain website links are shared across social networks.